sodadata/docs/soda-agent/secrets.md

 ---
 layout: default
-title: Manage sensitive values for a Soda Agent
+title: Soda Agent extras
-description: Learn how to manage sensitive values using Kubernetes secrets and environment variables.
+description: Learn how to manage sensitive values using Kubernetes secrets and environment variables, and how to connect via AWS PrivateLink.
 parent: Soda Agent
 ---

-# Manage sensitive values for a Soda Agent
+# Soda Agent extras
 *Last modified on {% last_modified_at %}*

 When you deploy a Soda Agent to a Kubernetes cluster in your cloud service provider environment, you need to provide a few essential values that the agent needs to connect to your Soda Cloud account (API keys), and connect to your data sources (data source login credentials) so that Soda can run data quality scans on the data.